elifesciences/elife-flux-cluster/docs/monitoring-alerting.md

     [ServiceMonitor](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#related-resources)
     objects

--   Prometheus will add all ServiceMonitors in cluster
+-   VictoriaMetrics will add all ServiceMonitors in cluster

 ## Grafana Dashboards

--   add a `ConfigMap` to the `adm` namespace containing the dashboard’s json
+-   add a `ConfigMap` containing the dashboard’s json

 -   add the `grafana_dashboard: "1` label

--   see `releases/adm/ingress-nginx-dashboard-main.yaml` for an example
+-   see `system/monitoring/dashboards/grafana-dashboard-nginx-main.yaml` for an example

 -   in the future maybe switch to something like [grafana-operator](https://github.com/integr8ly/grafana-operator)